cosmos/cosmos-sdk/docs/architecture/adr-038-state-listening.md

 }
 ```

-We will also adjust the `cachemulti` constructor methods and the `rootmulti` `CacheMultiStore` method to enable listening
+We will also adjust the `cachemulti` constructor methods and the `rootmulti` `CacheMultiStore` method to forward the listeners
-in the cache layer when `CacheListening` is turned on.
+to and enable listening in the cache layer.

 ```go
 func (rs *Store) CacheMultiStore() types.CacheMultiStore {